The Crown seeks to remove protection of the Sanctuary Mahi Whenua despite the legal commitment made in March 2018

 Legal fees and associated costs

-Thank you for your support of the Sanctuary community
+We thank you for your support of the Sanctuary community, and your kind words about this precious space

 We appreciate your support of the Sanctuary community